Enhanced Quasiparticle Relaxation in a Superconductor via the Proximity Effect

 Measurements were performed using a $^3$He/$^4$He dilution refrigerator with a base temperature of approximately \SI{19}{\milli\kelvin}.
-Each measurement line has ~\SI{20}{\ohm} of series lead resistance at base temperature, and is filtered with an \SI{800}{\kilo\hertz} $\pi$-filter.
-All pre-amplifiers are battery powered and housed in a $\mu$-metal enclosure immediately beside the dilution refrigerator, which is connected via a $\mu$-metal shielded cable.
-Both grounding and vibration isolation have been carefully considered and are essential to obtaining low electronic temperatures given the large number of connections for each device.
-Differential measurements were performed using standard lock-in techniques.
+Each measurement line has ~\SI{20}{\ohm} of series lead resistance at base temperature, and is filtered with an \SI{800}{\kilo\hertz} low-pass $\pi$-filter.
+All pre-amplifiers were battery powered and housed in a $\mu$-metal enclosure immediately beside the dilution refrigerator and connected to it via a $\mu$-metal shielded cable.
+Both grounding and vibration isolation were carefully considered and were essential to obtaining low electronic temperatures given the large number of connections for each device.

 Both single and dual-junction conductance measurements were performed using custom voltage biased transimpedance amplifiers based on AD549 electrometer op-amps with an input impedance of \SI{E13}{\ohm} and a gain of \SI{E7}{V/A}.
-A combined ac+dc bias was produced via a lock-in amplifier and function generator, with ac excitation of 1 to \SI{5}{\micro\volt} depending on the full scale sensitivity for a given measurement.
+To improve the signal to noise, a combined ac+dc bias was produced via a lock-in amplifier and function generator, with ac excitation of 1 to \SI{5}{\micro\volt} depending on the full scale sensitivity for a given measurement.
 A schematic of the dual-conductance measurement used is shown in Fig. \ref{fig:Schematics}.
 In short, independent dc-biases are applied to a pair of junctions A/B with ac-excitation at frequency $f_A$ and $f_B$ respectively.
-With the A-junction being closer to the ground point of the circuit than the B-junction, this should eliminate any conventional current from passing from A to B, however quasiparticle current and super current can coexist in the region of junction B and allow for the conductance measurement $G_{BA} \equiv dI_B/dV_A$.
-Simultaneous measurements of the junction conductances $G_A$ and $G_B$ were also performed to characterize the local behavior of the junctions.
+As the junction A is closer to the ground point than junction B, any change in current measured at junction B in response to bias changes at junction A is a nonlocal response.
+Measurements of the junction conductances $G_A$ and $G_B$ were also performed to characterize the local behavior of the junctions.
 Note that, due to input voltage offsets, small bias corrections of 10 to \SI{20}{\micro\volt} have been made to ensure the symmetry of $G_A$ and $G_B$.
 The resistance across the Al or Al/Cu wire itself was obtained via a 4-terminal resistance measurement with an excitation of \SI{100}{nA}.